 Diesel emissions, especially diesel particulate matter, can cause serious health effects—from worsening asthma to an increased risk of cancer.
 Fortunately, there are several techniques and technologies, ranging in cost, that reduce diesel emissions.
-Using biodiesel, either as a 100% replacement for diesel, or as a blend of biodiesel and petroleum diesel is a good first step to reduce diesel emissions.
+Using biodiesel or renewable diesel blends as a replacement for conventional diesel fuel is a good first step to reducing diesel emissions.

 Alternative fuels can either replace diesel fuel entirely or be blended with diesel fuel, like biodiesel.
 Some fuels must be used in particular vehicles.
-Ethanol, for instance, requires a flex fuel vehicle that is specially designed to run on gasoline or any blend up to 85% ethanol (E85); natural gas must be burned in specific vehicles.
+Natural gas, for instance, can only be used in vehicles specifically designed to run on that fuel.

 There are benefits and disadvantages to all fuels.
 Some fuels, such as compressed natural gas, may provide tremendous environmental benefit; however, current limitations include power, vehicle range and lack of infrastructure.
-Some biofuels may be available nationally but are in relatively short supply locally.
 Using alternative fuels as a sole strategy is not likely to be sufficient to meet transport fuel demands, or to address air quality needs.
-As an air quality strategy, cleaner fuels need to be part of a mix of strategies including combining cleaner fuels with advanced exhaust controls.
+As an air quality strategy, cleaner fuels need to be part of a mix of strategies, including combining cleaner fuels with advanced exhaust controls.